nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Main Success Scenario**:

-1. SS administrator selects to add an internal TLS certificate for a security server owner or a security server client.
+1. SS administrator selects to add an internal TLS certificate for a security server Member Owner or a security server client.

 2. SS administrator selects and uploads a certificate file from the local file system.